The Jordan Trail: 400 Miles on Foot Through History

 Some local tour operators, like the ones recommended by the JTA, offer specialty guiding services along the Jordan Trail.
 Their services would include transportation, visas, entry fees, hiking itinerary, accommodations, sightseeing guides, and some meals.
 The JTA also provides a list of licensed individual guides who may be available for private hire, and a list of local service providers.

 Getting to the Trail

 First off, there’s getting to Jordan.
 International hikers will need to fly into Amman, and then travel by vehicle to either terminus.
-If you’re working with the JTA or a local guide, they will help facilitate your travel from the airport to the terminus.
+If you’re working with a Tour Operator or a local guide, they will help facilitate your travel from the airport to the terminus.
 From Amman, it is a two-hour drive to the Northern Terminus in Um Qais, or a five-hour drive to the Southern Terminus at the Red Sea.
 If hiking NOBO, there’s the option of flying into Aqaba, a major city close to the starting terminus where a taxi could be easily arranged.

-A vista is needed to travel internationally to Jordan, costing 40JD ($55 USD) and can be bought upon arrival to the airport.
+A visa is needed to travel internationally to Jordan, costing 40JD ($55 USD) and can be bought upon arrival to the airport.
 The standard visa expires after one month.
 If you anticipate your hike taking longer than this, you can easily have it extended by visiting a police station.